freddie-mae/randomusergenerator/README.md

 # randomusergenerator

-This a Random User generator using HTML, CSS, JS and React.
+This a Random User generator using HTML, CSS, JS and Vue.